-- 10. Hemoglobin $\geq$ 11.0 g/dL for volunteers who were assigned female sex at birth, $\geq$ 13.0 g/dL for volunteers who were born male.
-For transgender participants who have been on hormone therapy for more than 6 consecutive months, determine hemoglobin eligibility based on the gender with which they identify (ie, a transgender female who has been on hormone therapy for more than 6 consecutive months should be assessed for eligibility using the hemoglobin parameters for female sex at birth). - 11.
-White blood cell count = 2,500 to 12,000 cells/mm - 12.
+- 10. Hemoglobin ≥ 11.0 g/dL for volunteers who were assigned female sex at birth, ≥ 13.0 g/dL for volunteers who were assigned male sex at birth.
+For transgender participants who have been on hormone therapy for more than 6 consecutive months, determine hemoglobin eligibility based on the gender with which they identify (ie, a transgender female who has been on hormone therapy for more than 6 consecutive months should be assessed for eligibility using the hemoglobin parameters for volunteers assigned female sex at birth). - 11.
+White blood cell count = 2,500 to 12,000 cells/mm3 - 12.
 WBC differential either within institutional normal range or with site physician approval - 13.
 Platelets = 125,000 to $550,000/\text{mm}^3$